To officially stop something from being done or used, especially by law or regulation.

 Ways to tell them apart:

-Prohibit is more likely used in legal or formal contexts, such as policies.
+Prohibit is more commonly used in formal or legal contexts, such as laws and regulations.